polygon-studio/ACE/README.md

 * Add sound support
 * Add options to change resolution
 * *Switch graphics API from OpenGL to Vulkan*
-* *Add support for other hardware like the Sega Saturn*
+* *Add support for other hardware like the Gameboy, 3D0, or Sega Saturn*
 * *Rename this program*

 #### Resources